izihawa/summa/docs/core/query-dsl.md

 has_toc: true
 ---

 Query describes what documents you want to extract from Summa for further processing.
 The stream of matched documents are then passed to [collectors](/summa/cors/collectors) responsible for final processing.
-So you should learn the difference between queries and collectors, first ones tell what documents should be taken from database and second ones describes how to process them and what to return to users.
+Therefore, it is important to understand the difference between queries and collectors.
+Queries tell which documents to take from the database and collectors describe how to process them and what to return to the users.

-There are different kinds of possible queries.
+There are different types of possible queries.
-One kind of queries are just scoring and returning documents.
+One type of query simply scores and returns documents.
-For example, `TermQuery` matches all documents containing specified term and associates score to every matched document.
-These scores may be used for ranking documents by relevance.
+For example, TermQuery matches all documents containing the specified term and associates a score with every matched document.
+These scores can be used to rank documents by relevance.
-Other queries such as `BooleanQuery` or `DisjunctionMaxQuery` combine documents and scores matched by multiple sub-queries.
+Other queries, such as BooleanQuery or DisjunctionMaxQuery, combine documents and scores matched by multiple sub-queries.

 ## TermQuery
-The most basic kind of query.
+The most basic kind of query is a `TermQuery`.
-Match documents that contain the specified term (word) inside the specified field.
+This type of query matches all documents that contain the specified term (word) within the specified field.
-Every matched document also associated with its BM25 score relevant to the query.
+Every matched document is also associated with a BM25 score that is relevant to the query.
 ```json
 {
   "term": {